TERMS AND CONDITIONS OF SALE

 A more common but still relatively rare occurrence is an error being made during the bookings process, either by ourselves or our suppliers, which leads to a lack of availability for a particular element of the trip.

-In both cases we will endeavour to replace the service with an equivalent, which would not impact on the status of the booking and its payment and delivery obligations.
-In some cases this may not be possible and we will need to seek your agreement to a more significant change.
-In an extreme case a whole trip may have to be cancelled or rebooked for alternate dates, in which event we will cover any additional administration charges, but any increase in the price of the trip or knock-on costs arising beyond the scope of our trip paperwork, such as changes to your international flights etc. will need to be covered by the group leader.
+In both cases Gondwana Tours & Safaris will endeavour to replace the service with an equivalent, which would not impact on the status of the booking and its payment and delivery obligations.
+In some cases this may not be possible and Gondwana Tours & Safaris will need to seek your agreement to a more significant change.
+In an extreme case a whole trip may have to be cancelled or rebooked for alternate dates, in which event Gondwana Tours & Safaris will cover any additional administration charges, but any increase in the price of the trip or knock-on costs arising beyond the scope of our trip paperwork, such as changes to your international flights etc. will need to be covered by the group leader.

 Customers are required to provide for themselves all necessary insurances against personal injury, loss, damage, theft, cancellation, delay etc. Some of the elements sold

 by us inherently have a high risk factor involved for the customer (eg. diving, safari, flying, mountain climbing etc.) and we take no responsibility for the consequences of the customer taking on such risks.
-We do however personally test drive as many of the dive operators, flights operators, hotels and safari operators as we can in order to determine them to be well-run and safe operations.
-This is not however a professional opinion, but our conclusion based on how much risk we would personally be prepared to take.
+We do try to experience personally as many of the dive operators, flights operators, hotels and safari operators as we can in order to determine them to be well-run and safe operations.
+This is not however a professional opinion, but Gondwana Tours & Safaris´s conclusion based on how much risk we would personally be prepared to take.
 All customers are responsible for ensuring that they have full insurance cover from the moment that they first place their order and covering the whole period before, during and after travel.

-Good travel insurance will cover you against most eventualities, but be careful to read the small print on your policy to be sure.
-We particularly recommend checking the following
+Good travel insurance will cover you against most eventualities, but it is the client’s responsibility to ensure that their insurance provides sufficient cover and includes all activities they will be doing on the trip.
+So be careful to read the small print on your policy to be sure.
+The below is not an exhaustive list of what to check for and should only be seen as a guideline but we particularly recommend checking the following

 4. The trip